Types of Degrees Educational Assessment Majors Are Getting

 When studying assessment, you’ll learn many skills that will help you be successful in a wide range of jobs - even those that do not require a degree in the field.
 The following is a list of some of the most common skills needed for careers associated with this major:

 - Speaking - Talking to others to convey information effectively.

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 - Writing - Communicating effectively in writing as appropriate for the needs of the audience.

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Abilities for Assessment Majors

-What Can You Do With an Assessment Major?
+What Can You Do With a Educational Assessment Major?